M4573R/Data-Structures/math/Number-Theory/Euler's Totient.md

   for (int i = 2; i * i <= n; i++) { // for each i, if i is a divisor of n, we remove all occurances of i from n by
     if (n % i == 0) {               // repeated division and apply the product rule
       while (n % i == 0) {
-        n /= i; // we are removing all occurances of i here.
+        n /= i; // we are removing all occurances of i by repeated division, since we consider only the unique divisors }
-      }
-      ret -= ret / i; // applying the product rule here.
+      ret -= ret / i; // Subtracting all multiples of p from 1 to n [all multiples of p
-    }
+      //will have gcd more than 1 (at least p) with n] }
   }
   // this case will happen if n is a prime number